-QDR hopes to help to fill this gap.
+QDR is helping to fill this gap.
 First, the repository expands and eases access to qualitative social science data.
 This access empowers research that otherwise would not be conducted, and promotes teaching and learning about generating, sharing, analyzing, and reusing qualitative data.
 Further, the repository contributes to making the process and products of qualitative research more transparent.
 This increased openness facilitates the replication, reproduction, and assessment of empirically based qualitative analysis.
 Finally, by increasing researcher visibility, the repository induces intellectual exchange, promoting the formation of epistemic communities and serving as a platform for research networks and partnerships.

 Why store your data with us?

 QDR seeks to provide users all of the benefits that derive from trustworthy institutionalized data archives.
 As noted in a Data Preservation Alliance for the Social Sciences (Data-PASS) recommendation to the Center for Open Science (COS) to create a “research data repository” badge, repositories engage in a series of practices to provide data with multiple positive attributes:

 - Usable: content is in well-established machine-actionable digital formats.